MBI (Mechanical Breakdown Insurance) - The Definitive Guide

 - However, there are a lot of policy exclusions, meaning claiming on MBI can be difficult.
 For example, if your car has a cambelt issue, exhaust problem or "light bulb" issue (which could include sensor malfunctions), you won't be covered.
 There are many more exclusions on top of those.

-- We're not fans of MBI, and nor is Consumer NZ.
+- If you want to buy MBI, make sure you're not overpaying.
+We're not fans of overpriced MBI, and nor is Consumer NZ.
 The Australian Securities and Investments Commission (ASIC) has found that add-on insurance offered via car finance gave poor value.
 Specifically, add-on insurances (which include MBI and GAP insurance) paid out 9 cents for every dollar collected in policy fees.

-- Please be very careful before buying any MBI policy - Car Loan Expert's MBI review has more information if you're interested in comparing policies and learning more.
+- Please be very careful before buying any MBI policy alongside a car loan - Car Loan Expert's MBI review has more information if you're interested in comparing policies and learning more.

 To help explain Mechanical Breakdown Insurance, our guide covers: